alanshaw/meteor-blackboard/README.md

-Meteor Whiteboard
+Meteor Blackboard
 =================

-A multi client whiteboard for the distributed business team.
+A multi client blackboard for the distributed business team.
 Made using [Meteor.js](http://meteor.com/) with zero lines of code (if you round it down).